jaredballou/insurgency-sourcemod/README.md

   * [ ] Add in-game markers for wider array of tasks
   * [ ] Add support for commands that target location other than player's current position (i.e. "grenade over there")
   * [ ] Replace spotting box with callout of distance/direction, add map marker
-* [Bot Spawns](scripting/botspawns.sp): Adjust bot spawning and rules to increase game control.
-  * [ ] Instead of spawning all bots in one spot, spawn them at hiding spots in the navmesh
-  * [ ] Find path between current and next point, add bots around that axis
-  * [ ] Add option for minimum spawn distance to keep bots from spawning on top of players
-  * [ ] Create variables for how far off the path to spawn
-  * [ ] Create option to either spawn and keep X number of bots in game, or simply spawn on random timer (also an option)
-  * [ ] Create functionality to respawn bots to simulate more bots than game can support

 ### Ideas to develop
 This is a sort of scratchpad and todo list for things that I think of or people ask for me to work on.